Math 403 Course Webpage

 finite dimension or not, with given basis or not, over an arbitrary

-entries of matrices: what kind of geometric space is the set of all
+or of entries of matrices: what kind of geometric space is the set of

 k-dimensional subspaces?
 And what happens to the